soluhealth/emmtyper/README.md

 If you are not sure which pipeline to choose from, I recommend using `blast` first, and use `pcr` when you want to check if anything weird is happening in your `blast` result.

-An example problem where this might be useful is when there are too much hits reported by EmMAIL.
+An example problem where this might be useful is when there are too much hits reported by emmtyper.

 An important thing to note is that not all emm-like can be caught in the conventional PCR typing.
 PCR pipeline here can be used to see which hits would be returned in the setting of a conventional typing.
 This is however not fail-proof, as in silico PCR fails when the two primers do not align in the same contig.
 Better assembly would resolve this problem.

 ## Contact

-Should you want to fill issues or contact me about anything regarding EmMAIL, you can reach me here or on my email: andre.sutanto.91@gmail.com.
+Should you want to fill issues or contact me about anything regarding emmtyper, you can reach me here or on my email: andre.sutanto.91@gmail.com.